X17 particle: Skepticism

 As of December 2019, the ATOMKI paper describing the particle has not been peer reviewed and should therefore be considered preliminary.
 In late 2019, a follow-up paper was published in Acta Physica Polonica B. Efforts by CERN and other groups to independently detect the particle have been unsuccessful so far.

 The ATOMKI group had claimed to find various other new particles earlier in 2016 but abandoned these claims later, without an explanation of what caused the spurious signals.
 The group has also been accused of cherry-picking results that support new particles while discarding null results.

 The X17 particle is not consistent with the Standard Model, so its existence would need to be explained by another theory.

+Several dedicated experiments have recently tested the X17 hypothesis.
+In late 2024, the MEG II collaboration at the Paul Scherrer Institute published the results of a dedicated four-week data-taking run utilizing a magnetic spectrometer.
+Investigating the same ${}^{7}\text{Li}(p, e^+e^-){}^{8}\text{Be}$ reaction as ATOMKI, MEG II found no significant signal for the X17 particle, setting stringent new limits on its branching ratios.
+Conversely, the Positron Annihilation into Dark Matter Experiment (PADME) at the Frascati National Laboratory conducted a highly targeted resonance scan in 2025.
+By firing a positron beam at a fixed target and varying the center-of-mass energy between 16.4 and 17.4 MeV, they searched for the direct resonant production of the X17 ($e^+ e^- \to X17 \to e^+ e^-$).
+The collaboration utilized a "blind" analysis to prevent researcher bias.
+Upon unblinding, they reported a moderate event excess at roughly 16.90 MeV, which aligns closely with the expected mass of the X17, though it currently remains at a moderate statistical significance of about 2 standard deviations.

+Evolving theoretical models

+Earlier models assumed X17 was a simple "dark photon" (a vector boson), but the theoretical framework to explain the X17 signal has evolved significantly as new constraints from particle physics experiments have emerged, therefore forcing theorists to develop more complex models.